Part One What is a Medical Administrative Assistant?

-Why Medical Administrative Assistants are a Vital Role!
+Why Medical Administrative Assistants Have a Vital Role

-Medical Administrative Assistants are frequently the very first person that a patient will encounter when they contact a medical setting.
-They set the tone for a patient ,and the impression that they make goes a long way towards establishing a positive relationship.
+Medical administrative assistants are frequently the very first person that a patient will encounter when they contact a medical setting.
+They set the tone for a patient, and the impression that they make goes a long way toward establishing a positive relationship.

 Part Two What Do Medical Administrative Assistants Do?

-Though their duties vary depending upon their job setting, they are generally responsible for:
+Though their duties vary depending on their job setting, they are generally responsible for the following:

 - Answering phones